-Either before 8:00 a.m. or after 5:0 p.m. from the west side of Aspen, head southwest on Maroon Creek Road.
-Drive approximately 10 miles, past the Maroon Bells Welcome Center, to Maroon Lake.
+Either before 8 am or after 5 pm from the west side of Aspen, head southwest on Maroon Creek Road.
+Drive approximately 10 miles, past the Maroon Bells Welcome Center to Maroon Lake.
 There is a $10 fee for driving this road.

-Between 8am and 5pm, drive to Aspen Highlands Ski Area to catch the shuttle.
-There is a fee, which increases each year.
-If you are already in Aspen, do not have a vehicle, or the parking lot at Aspen Highlands is full, you can catch a free bus from Aspen to Aspen Highlands.
+Between 8 am and 5 pm, drive to Aspen Highlands Ski Area to catch the shuttle.
+You’ll need to pay a shuttle fee, which increases each year.
+If you are already in Aspen and do not have a vehicle, or the parking lot at Aspen Highlands is full, you can catch a free bus from Aspen to Aspen Highlands.
 Go to Ruby Park in Aspen and catch the Castle/Maroon bus to Aspen Highlands.

 Recommended Day by Day Itinerary

-For the best chance of not having to take the shuttle and getting a parking space, be at the trailhead around 6am.
-From the trailhead begin on the the Maroon Lake Scenic Trail.
-After a short hike you’ll come to the West Maroon Trail heading off to the left.
+For the best chance of avoiding the shuttle and getting a parking space, be at the trailhead around 6 am.
+From the trailhead, begin on the Maroon Lake Scenic Trail.
+After a short hike, you’ll come to the West Maroon Trail heading off to the left.
 Take this trail.

-After a couple miles you’ll arrive at Crater Lake, a majestic mountain lake with amazing views.
+After a couple of miles, you’ll arrive at Crater Lake, a majestic mountain lake with amazing views.
 Take a break and soak up the views, then continue on the West Maroon Trail.
-After several more hours and a steep ascent you’ll arrive at the first pass, West Maroon Pass (12,480 feet).
+After several more hours and a steep ascent, you’ll arrive at the first pass, West Maroon Pass (12,480 feet.)
 The views from up here are phenomenal!
 Take them in, then descend for another 1/2 mile and set up camp in the meadows below the pass.

-Today we start right up to our next mountain pass, Frigid Air Pass (12,415 feet).
-After the pass continue on past multiple amazing waterfalls and several creek crossings.
+Today you’ll start right up to the next mountain pass, Frigid Air Pass (12,415 feet).
+After the pass, continue on past multiple amazing waterfalls and several creek crossings.
 The trail climbs up again and then levels off near a small lake and creek.

-After a couple miles you’ll come to the final mountain pass, Buckskin (12,462 feet).
+After a couple of miles, you’ll come to the final mountain pass, Buckskin (12,462 feet).
 Soak up the last high point views and then descend and continue 4-5 miles to the trailhead where your car is parked.

 There are no permits required to do a backpacking trip in this area.